Shifting your research online?

-If you would like to access the SAGE e-books, articles, case studies, videos, and datasets mentioned in these posts, explore SAGE Research Methods through your academic library, or with a free trial.
+If so, you came to the right place!
+Doing Qualitative Research Online and Cases in Online Interview Research are available on SAGE Research Methods.
+See the broad E-Research Reading List, Social Media Research Reading List and the E-Interview Research Reading List.
+If you would like to access these SAGE e-books, articles, case studies, videos, and datasets, explore SAGE Research Methods through your academic library, or with a free trial.

 The saying goes, “If a farmer fills his barn with grain, he gets mice.
 If he leaves it empty, he gets actors.”
 Like actors, researchers are always looking for an opening.
 If a means for communication opens, intrepid researchers will find a way to adopt it to their own objectives, shaking up the academic status quo along the way.
 (Salmons, 2010)